Home > What we do > Mission of Japan Standard Time Group > New Initiatives for an IT Society

 At the beginning of this service, time stamps were issued only through a certification system by a voluntary organization.
 However, in line with trends in other countries, a national certification system was launched in July 2021.

-As shown in the figure below, National Institute of Information and Communications Technology, as a National Time Authority (NTA), distributes Japan Standard Time (UTC(NICT)) to the authorized time certification service providers by publishing the measurement data obtained by the common view method using GPS satellites on its websites (https://tb.nict.go.jp) and other methods.
+As shown in the figure below, National Institute of Information and Communications Technology, as a National Time Authority (NTA), disseminates Japan Standard Time (UTC(NICT)) to the authorized time certification service providers.
 The authorized providers maintain their timescale so that the difference between their own clocks and Japan Standard Time is within one second.
-As a result, a system has been built in which time traceable to Japan Standard Time is distributed (time stamps are provided) to users.
+As a result, a system has been built in which time traceable to Japan Standard Time is disseminated (timestamps are provided) to users.
+For the dissemination of Japan Standard Time, the Hikari Telephone JJY and NTP provided by the JSTG are used.

 And the JSTG has promoted the use of traceability chains of UTC (NICT) to the authorized provider and the structure of the time dissemination and the audit carried out by the authorized provider.
 Technical requirements for the authorized provider have been established in Japanese Industrial Standards (JIS X 5094) and also established in ISO/IEC 18014-4 by the International Organization for Standardization.